Life Insurance with Patent Ductus Arteriosus (PDA).

 Can I qualify for life insurance if I’ve been diagnosed with Patent Ductus Arteriosus?

 Yes, individuals who have been diagnosed with Patent Ductus Arteriosus can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!

 The only problem is…